zeromq/czmq/README.md

     int
         zclock_test (bool verbose);

-This class contains some small surprises.
-Most amazing, win32 did an API better than POSIX.
-The win32 Sleep() call is not only a neat 1-liner, it also sleeps for milliseconds, whereas the POSIX call asks us to think in terms of nanoseconds, which is insane.
-I've decided every single man page for this library will say "insane" at least once.
-Anyhow, milliseconds are a concept we can deal with.
-Seconds are too fat, nanoseconds too tiny, but milliseconds are just right for slices of time we want to work with at the ØMQ scale. zclock doesn't give you objects to work with, we like the czmq class model but we're not insane.
-There, got it in again.
 The Win32 Sleep() call defaults to 16ms resolution unless the system timer resolution is increased with a call to timeBeginPeriod() permitting 1ms granularity.